 In Year 8 students choose with French or German to continue to study in Year 9.
 This allows them to specialise in one modern foreign language in Year 9 for a more immersive experience in line with guidelines from The British Council.
-However, those students who
+However, those students who wish to continue with both languages can choose to study German in the school day and attend the extended curriculum (after school) class in French.

-Subject No of lessons % Curriculum time 12%
+Subject No of lessons % Curriculum time

 (hours per fortnight)

-English 6
+English 6 12%

 Mathematics 6 12%

 Physics 2 4%

 Chemistry 2 4% 12%

 Biology 2 4%

 French OR German 6 12%

 History 3 6%

 Geography 3 6%

 Religion, Philosophy and Ethics 2 4%

 Computing 2 4%

 Design Technology (food, textiles, resistant materials, graphic products, electronics) 4 8%

 Art 2 4%

 Music 2 4%

 Drama 2 4%

-Physical Education/games 4 8%
+Physical Education/games 4 8 8%

-Personal Development 2 4 !%
+Personal Development 2 4%

 Total: 50